 The Center is operated by the American Institutes for Research (AIR) in collaboration with the Center for School Mental Health; Child Trends; the Collaborative for Academic, Social, and Emotional Learning (CASEL); EMT Associates, Inc. (EMT); Futures Without Violence; Macrosys; Sanametrix; and Vision Training Associates, Inc. (VTA).

-U.S. Department of Education, Office of Safe and Healthy Students
+U.S. Department of Education, Office of Safe and Supportive Schools

 - Paul Kesner, Director, OSSS

 - Earl Myers, Contracting Officer's Representative (COR) for NCSSLE and Program Officer for the Mental Health Service Professional Demonstration Grant Program

 - Nicole White, Program Officer for the Project Prevent Grant Program

 - Shauna Knox and Elyse Robertson, Grant Managers for the Trauma Recovery Demonstration Grant Program